niyeldeii/essays/thinking_sand_blog_post.md

 I was pointing at something real: we've built entities that are strange to us in exactly the way that matters.

 Not strange like a rock or a tree—predictable, inert, simple.
-Strange like a mind that isn't a mind.
-Strange like a voice with no one behind it.
-Strange like something that passes the Turing test not by being intelligent but by exploiting the same heuristics we use to detect intelligence.
+Strange like a mind that fails to be a mind, a voice with no speaker, something that passes the Turing test by exploiting the very heuristics we use to detect intelligence.

 The silicon mind has no self—yet it acts like it does.